simensen/fig-leaf/transform-logical-paths.md

 **File System Path Base**: A file system path on which a transformation is based.
-If the _file system path base_ represents a directory the trailing directory separator MAY be omitted.
+If the _file system path base_ represents a directory the trailing directory separator SHOULD be omitted.

 > By not specifying this having anything to do with directories we open up
 > the ability to transform full paths, not just prefixes.
+We recommend
+> (SHOULD) that users never specify file system path base with a trailing
+> slash, even for directories, but we can leave this fuzzy if it is desired
+> to be so.
+I'd be just as happy changing SHOULD to MUST. :)

 2. Specification